 The original unit was introduced in 1360 and its name was the franc.
 The value then was equivalent to one livre tournois, which dated back to the Middle Ages.
-However, in 1803, a new official money was introduced This French monetary unit and system was known as the Germinal Franc.
+However, in 1803, a new official money was introduced.
+This French monetary unit and system was known as the Germinal Franc.
 The current money name in France in 2018 is the Euro using the abbreviation of the € symbol and the currency code EUR. read on to find out crucial information about currency.

 Have a look at these americans asking themselves what currency does France use and their interpretations of the type of money coins, notes (or as US call bills), units and different denominations used in Europe by Americans:

 Long before the Euro this currency for France was introduced by the Latin Monetary Union.
 Unfortunately, after the first World War they moved to a sub-currency known as the German Reichsmark.
 This enabled them to join the Brent Woods monetary system.
 However, the French Franc came into play in 1960 as a result of a loss of value of the previous currencies which was used into the 1700’s.
 A great spot to change up your Dollars into Euros if you are in New York is the omnex foreign exchange.